-- The age of SRPSD facilities (14 to 113 years). - Lack of funding for capital projects (i.e. W.P.
-Sandin Public High School). - The supply chain for major components i.e., roof top units, boilers etc.is backed up for almost a year, therefore, pre tendering projects a year in advance has become the norm.
+- The age of SRPSD facilities (14 to 114 years). - Lack of funding for capital projects (i.e., W.P.
+Sandin Public High School). - Reduction of PMR funding will have a negative impact on SRPSD facilities. - The supply chain for major components i.e., roof top units, boilers etc.is backed up for almost a year, therefore, pre tendering projects a year in advance has become the norm. - Increases in costs for materials and supplies has had an impact on internal maintenance operations as well as tendered project pricing.